crypto4a/spore-seeder/perl_openbsd/README_PERL_OPENBSD.md

-Spore Seeder for Perl
+Spore Seeder for Perl on OpenBSD
 ====

-This is an implementation of spore-seeder in Perl.
+This is an experiemental implementation of spore-seeder in Perl for OpenBSD.
 It can be run as standalone program, or as a system service.

 Commnad Line Options
 ----